Elected State Court Judges in the United States

 Third, there is the question of why the topic has produced so little substantive debate (as opposed to sound bites and posturing), and so little meaningful change.
 On this topic, I commend to all Robert Reich’s newest book: Supercapitalism.
 It’s an insightful look at where we as a nation are today in terms of the political process.
 It’s also refreshing to read a book with lots of facts, footnotes to the sources, and an absence of spin.

-Life, liberty and the pursuit of a fair judiciary
+From The Economist print edition Life, liberty and the pursuit of a fair judiciary

 JUSTICE is meant to be impartial.
 To this end, Britain’s judges are appointed for life.
 In America federal judges are as well.
 But in 39 states some or all judges must face election and re-election, often with unbecoming hoopla.
 An election to the Supreme Court of the state of Wisconsin has just involved about $5.5m and more than 12,000 aired advertisements.
 Habeas circus, one might say.

 Michael Gableman defeated Louis Butler, an incumbent on Wisconsin’s Supreme Court, on April 1st, and the cacophony has not yet subsided.
 The scuffle has revealed two worrying traits of America’s judicial elections.